NuGet/Home/designs/NuGet-ClientCertificates.md

 It is denied to use options from different certificate source type at the same time.

 Command will fail if user tries to change initial certificate source type.

+Configuration change will not be applied if certificate is not valid.

 ### nuget client-certs remove -PackageSource <name>